Pinecall

 Returning errors#

-If a tool call fails, return an error field in the result.
-The LLM will see it and can recover (apologize, retry, ask clarifying questions).
+If a tool call fails, the SDK catches the error and returns { error: err.message } to the LLM automatically.
+The LLM can then recover (apologize, retry, ask clarifying questions).

 Tools work across all channels#

-The same tool handlers work for phone, WebRTC, chat, and WhatsApp.
+The same tools work for phone, WebRTC, chat, and WhatsApp.
 The Call object is your interface regardless of transport.

 What's next#